Tsveta-Kamenova/MoreDotNet/README.md

 Code by Teodor Kurtev.
 Copyright 2016 Teodor Kurtev.

 This package has MIT license.
-Refer to the LICENSE for detailed information.

-## License

-Code by Teodor Kurtev.
-Copyright 2016 Teodor Kurtev.

-This package has MIT license.
 Refer to the [LICENSE](https://github.com/Teodor92/MoreDotNet/blob/master/LICENSE) for detailed information.

-## Any questions, comments or additions?
+## Any questions, comments or additions

 If you have a feature request or bug report, leave an issue on the [issues page](https://github.com/Teodor92/MoreDotNet/issues) or send a [pull request](https://github.com/Teodor92/MoreDotNet/pulls).
 For general questions and comments, use the [StackOverflow](http://stackoverflow.com/) forum.